espressomd/espresso/doc/sphinx/io.rst

 * Checkpointing only supports recursion on the head node.
-It is therefore impossible to checkpoint a :class:`espressomd.system.System` instance that contains LB boundaries, constraints or auto-update accumulators, when the simulation is running with 2 or more MPI nodes.
+It is therefore impossible to checkpoint a :class:`espressomd.system.System` instance that contains LB boundaries, constraints, bonded interactions or auto-update accumulators, when the simulation is running with 2 or more MPI nodes.

 * The active actors, i.e., the content of ``system.actors``, are checkpointed.
 For lattice-Boltzmann fluids, this only includes the parameters such as the lattice constant (``agrid``).
 The actual flow field has to be saved separately with the lattice-Boltzmann specific methods
   :meth:`espressomd.lb.HydrodynamicInteraction.save_checkpoint`